kubernetes/community/contributors/design-proposals/job.md

 1. Be able to get the job status.
 1. Be able to specify the number of instances performing a job at any one time.
 1. Be able to specify the number of successfully finished instances required to finish a job.
-1. Be able to specify backoff policy, when job is continuously failing.
+1. Be able to specify a backoff policy, when job is continuously failing.

 ## Motivation